 Standard entrance fees vary by season.
 Entry for automobiles is $25 in the summer (May 1 – October 31) and $15 in the winter (November 1 – April 30).
-Single-entry fees for individuals arriving on foot, bike or motorcycle are $12 and $10 in the summer and winter, respectively.
+Single-entry fees for individuals arriving on foot, bike, or motorcycle are $12 and $10 in the summer and winter, respectively.
 The fee is good for seven consecutive days.
 Check the park’s website for additional information on special rates and fee-free days.

 Permits are required for weddings and filming in Glacier National Park.
 Backcountry permits are required for all overnight stays in the park’s wilderness.
-Most campgrounds in the park are available on a first-come, first-serve basis, but reservations can be made at Fish Creek, St. Mary and Apgar group campsites.
+Most campgrounds in the park are available on a first-come, first-serve basis, but reservations can be made at Fish Creek, St. Mary, and Apgar group campsites.

-As far as scenic drives go, a tour of the 50-mile long Going-to-the-Sun Road is Glacier National Park’s prime attraction.
+As far as scenic drives go, a tour of the 50-mile long Going-to-the-Sun Road in Glacier National Park’s prime attraction.
 It is the only road in America to hold the dual distinction of being both a National Historic Landmark and a National Civil Engineering Landmark.
 Maintenance on the road is nearly continual, so it is important to check current conditions to account for any construction or weather-related delays.

 The views of mountains and valleys from the road are second-to-none, but its narrow sections might make driving it somewhat of an unnerving experience for RV owners.
-Fortunately, shuttle buses provide an more relaxed, environmentally friendly touring option during summer months.
+Fortunately, shuttle buses provide a more relaxed, environmentally friendly touring option during the summer months.
 Buses are free and allow visitors to hop on or off anywhere along its route, including the ever-popular idyllic meadows of Logan Pass.

 This less-visited part of Glacier National Park is serviced by bumpy dirt roads that can slow down your travel time, but if you’re looking for car-accessible peace and quiet, this is the place to go.
-The Bowman Lake campground is one of the park’s most remote frontcountry sites, and is a popular spot for fishing and canoeing.
+The Bowman Lake campground is one of the park’s most remote front-country sites and is a popular spot for fishing and canoeing.
 Lack of amenities makes for a more self-reliant outdoor experience.
 The region offers a variety of easy-to-moderate trails to hike but getting to the trailhead is often a trek in its own right.

 Carved by glaciers during the last ice age, Lake McDonald sits in a broad, U-shaped valley replete with stunning views of snow-capped mountains and resplendent waterfalls.
 It’s also home to the historic Lake McDonald Lodge, one of the park’s surviving turn-of-the-century chalets.
-Built in 1914, the lodge retains a lot of its rustic style, offering lakefront dining and a charming wooden verandah.
+Built-in 1914, the lodge retains a lot of its rustic style, offering lakefront dining and a charming wooden verandah.
 The Lake McDonald area hosts a variety of ranger-led activities, as well as guided hiking and backpacking trips.
 Day hikes to Avalanche Lake and along the Trail of Cedars are popular excursions.

 Wildlife in Glacier National Park